jpoirier/xplane-commviewer-plugin/README.md

 to the directory containing the plugin code.
 Change XPLM_64.lib or XPLM.lib, 32-bit and 64-bit respectively, on the "set LINK_LIBS" in make.msvc.bat.

-Run make.msvc.bat from the shell window then move the CommViewer.xpl plugin to X-Plane 10/Resources/plugins folder.
+Run make.msvc.bat from a shell window then move the win.xpl plugin to X-Plane 10/Resources/plugins folder.

+#### Mac Build
+Open the make file (Makefile) and under the darwin settings, set the INCLUDE variable to your system's opengl header file path.
+The the arch value (i386 or x86_64) for LNFLAGS and CFLAGS.

+Run make from a shell window then move the win.xpl plugin to X-Plane 10/Resources/plugins folder

 #### TODO
+- add version info to the plugin string name
 - add hotkey handling to hide the window
 - add comm audio volume control
 - automated xcode build